KIRANKUMAR7296/JavaScript/jQuery.md

    let isSingle = true;
    let isFather = false;

-4. NULL - Implies nothing as a value. var money = null;
+4. Null : Implies nothing as a value. var money = null;

 5. undefined : A variable with no assigned value.